marty-oehme/papis-extract/README.md

 and for myself whenever I forget.
 The basic building blocks currently in here are three:

 - extractors
 : Extract data from a source file attached to a papis document.
+  Crawls the actual files attached to documents to put them into annotation-friendly formats.

 - annotations
 : The actual extracted blocks of text, containing some metadata